birdeye-so/tradingview-example-js-api/documentation/getting-started.md

 After reading through this tutorial, you will know how to connect data to the Charting Library, including how to stream real-time data.

-As an example, we will connect the Charting Library to CryptoCompare which provides data from different crypto exchanges via a single API.
+As an example, we will connect the Charting Library to Birdeye which provides data from different crypto exchanges via a single API.

 The tutorial is split into three main parts:

-1) setting up the widget
+1. setting up the widget
-2) integrating historical data
+2. integrating historical data
-3) real-time updates using WebSocket.
+3. real-time updates using WebSocket.

 ## Before we begin